tatpongkatanyukul/papers/RecogAwareness/readme.md

 > "Open-set classification is a problem of handling 'unknown' classes that are not contained in the training dataset, whereas traditional clasifiers assume that only known clases appear in the test environment."

+> "Existing open-set classifiers rely on **deep networks trained in a supervised manner on known classes in the training set; this causes specialization of learned representations to known classes and makes it hard** to distinguish unknowns from knowns."
+> "In contrast, we train networks for joint classification and reconstruction of input data.
+This enhances the learned representation so as to **preserve information** useful for separating unknowns from knowns."

 ## Yolov3